-The test is performed at I{st} and unity power factor.
-For initial verification of meters produced from a continuously operating process resulting in a large number of identical units, it is sufficient for the error curve from 0 to I{min} to be recorded on a sample batch every 3 months for the particular meter type.
-For initial verification of meters produced by other means, it will be sufficient if the meter is observed to run continuously when the starting current is applied.
+The test is performed at $I{st}$ and unity power factor.

+For initial verification of meters produced from a continuously operating process resulting in a large number of identical units, it is sufficient for the error curve from $I{st}$ to $I{min}$ to be recorded on a sample batch every 3 months for the particular meter type.

+For initial verification of meters produced by other means, it will be sufficient if the meter is observed to run continuously when the starting current is applied (refer to the test procedure in 6.2.3).

 A meter with more than one connection mode shall be tested in all modes.
 However, if the test is made in-situ on an installed meter, only the actual mode of connection need be tested.